Hakone Day Trip Onsen: Best Spots for Private Baths and Tattoos (2026)

 The best choice depends on three practical questions: do you have tattoos, do you want a private bath, and are you traveling as a couple, family or solo visitor?

-Quick Answer: Best Hakone Day Trip Onsen Choices
+Quick Answer: Best Hakone Day Trip Onsen Choices (2026 Update)

 Weather note: If you also plan to ride the Hakone Ropeway or take the Lake Ashi cruise, check the operating status in the morning.
-Strong winds, bad weather or maintenance can change your route, so keep your onsen plan flexible.
+Strong winds, bad weather or maintenance can affect your route, so keep your onsen plan flexible.

 Compare Private Baths, Tattoo Rules and Access